richardbentil/city-guide/README.md

-# A website showcasing a Accra, Ghana
+# City Guide

-This is the repository for a web page designed as a city-guide
+This is the repository for a web page designed as a city-guide for Accra, Ghana

 ![screenshot](https://github.com/richardbentil/city-guide/blob/master/dist/images/city-guide.png)